TouchedByDarkness/Wplace-Bot/README.md

  * Choose image.
  * The colors of the image will be automatically converted if you don't care about it, but it REALLY better to use some converter or quantizer.
  * Press key "N" to set the start coordinates.
- * Press key "B" to start/stop or press button in bot interface.
+ * Press key "B" to start/stop or press button in bot interface. (can be stopped only when "works" status)
  * If a captcha appears, the bot will notify you with notification and sound.
  * After solving captcha run bot to continue.